parsiya/parsiya.net/content/post/2016-02-02-from-octopress-to-hugo.markdown

 {{< /codecaption >}}

 It can be used as follows (replace the space in `{{ <`): `{{ < imgcap title="image caption" src="/images/" >}}`.

+#### Atom Editor Code Snippets for Shortcodes
+I use Atom editor these days so I created a couple of snippets to insert these shortcodes while editing Markdown files.
+In order to read on how to create snippets please refer to [Atom's Snippets package](https://github.com/atom/snippets).

+Open your snippets file (on Windows it's `File > Open Your Snippets`) and paste the following in the file (remember to remove the space between `{{` and `<` that has been added to avoid triggering the shortcode):

+    '.source.gfm':
+     'imgcap':
+       'prefix': 'imgcap'
+       'body': '{{ < imgcap title="$1" src="/images/$2" >}}'

+    '.source.gfm':
+     'codecaption':
+       'prefix': 'codecap'
+       'body': """
+          {{ < codecaption title="$1" lang="$2"  >}}
+          $3
+          {{ < /codecaption >}}
+        """

+You can trigger the shortcodes by entering `imgcap` and `codecap` respectively and then pressing enter.
+You can change these by modifying the `prefix` in the code above.
+After inserting the shortcode, the cursor will go to the first location which is designated by `$1` which is `title` in both cases.
+After entering the value you can go to `$2` and `$3` by pressing `tab`.

+Hopefully these snippets help in using these shortcodes.

 ### Replacing Liquid tags
 Mext step was to replace the liquid tags used in Markdown files.
 I had a few different types of tags for images and codeblocks.
 I used a few `sed` commands to search and replace the items.